Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 1

 heavy desert sand from Tel el Kebir

-to Serapeuim like a routed army.
+to Serapeium like a routed Army.

 Where battalions started platoons

-were arriving.X
+were arriving.x

 [xWe learnt later, of course, that it was

-not the English staff of 4 Div, but the
+not the English staff of 4 Div, but the Bde staff in 5 Div, wh was responsible].

 3 6